vl85/BayunDB/docs/project/roadmap.md

 1. **Aggregation Operators**
    - ✅ Parser support for GROUP BY, HAVING, and aggregate functions
    - ✅ Logical planning for aggregation
-   - ⏳ Physical operators for aggregation (HashAggregate)
+   - ✅ Physical planning for aggregation (HashAggregate)
    - ⏳ Execution engine implementation
    - See [aggregation-operators implementation plan](implementation-plans/aggregation-operators.md) for details